 After the Drought

 Once normal conditions have returned, there are a few steps to take to get your lawn back to its stellar shape:

 1. Water, water, water.
 Give your lawn a good soaking in order to bring moisture to the soil and encourage new root growth.
 It’s best to do this in the early morning and then again in evening when the sun is going down.

 2. Fertilize.
 Using a spreader, apply fertilizer containing nitrogen, phosphorus, and potassium.

 3. Kill the weeds.
 Once your grass starts looking stronger and greener, use herbicide only on the weeds themselves rather than the whole lawn.
 When you get rid of the weeds, you make more moisture and nutrients available for the lawn to thrive.

 4. Resume your regular maintenance.
 All set now?
 Pick up where you left off before the drought and care for your lawn as you normally would.
 Make sure you’re watering consistently, thatching, aerating, mowing and trimming.

 Contact T&B Landscape and Irrigation

 Need more suggestions on how to restore your lawn back to its former glory after this season’s drought?
-Contact us today at 844-TBLAWNS.
-We are proud to serve Andover, North Andover and the entire Merrimack Valley with services performed by skilled stone masons, licensed irrigation specialists, carpenters, and other trades to result in a unique landscape.
+Contact us today at (978) 296-5290.
+We are proud to serve Andover with services performed by skilled stone masons, licensed irrigation specialists, carpenters, and other trades to result in a unique landscape.
 Schedule a lawn car appointment with us today — we’ll get your grass greener than ever!